fluentlabs-xyz/docs-docusaurus/docs/fluentbase-sdk/storage.md

 ### 4. Complex Types (Structs)

-Custom types that implement the `Codec` trait can be stored:
+Custom types that implement the `Codec` trait can be stored.
+See the [Codec documentation](./codec.md#when-you-need-custom-types) for details on making types codec-compatible:

 ```rust
 use fluentbase_sdk::{codec::Codec, derive::solidity_storage};